June 19, 2015

 DSCF5877_1

-In this section, I heard one guy extensively complaining: “This has to be unbelievably inefficient building”.
-My take on that is that if there were “just efficient” buildings, everything would look the same as your local Wal-Mart, Tesco, or whatever effective-but-ugly modern storage unit.
-Thank God, not everyone thinks like that guy.
-And there is an interesting note on this matter; the museum is funded by the family that owns Wal-Mart.
-Although I am not a fan of some of their chain store practices, I have to give them a big up for this one.
+In this section, I heard one guy extensively complaining: “This has to be an unbelievably inefficient building”.
+My take on that is that if there were “just efficient” buildings, everything would look the same as your local Walmart, or whichever effective but ugly modern big-box store/storage unit.
+Thank goodness, not everyone thinks like that guy.
+And there is an interesting note on this matter; the museum is funded by the family that owns Walmart.
+Although I am still annoyed by that five-hour-long tire change last time I went there, I have to give them a big up for this one.

 Frederick Eversley's Big Red Lens